ricksinclair/TriviaGame/README.md

 # TriviaGame

-A trivia game using html5, ccs3, and Javascript.
+A trivia game using html5, ccs3, and Javascript